Behar. Words Hurt

-“For instance, if a person is newly religious one must not say to him: "Remember your former deeds."
+“If you encounter a newly religious person one must not remark: "Remember your former life."

-If a convert comes to study Torah, one must not say to him: "Shall the mouth that ate unclean and forbidden food study Torah which has been given by the Lord?"
+If a convert comes to study Torah, one must not say: "Shall the mouth that ate unclean and forbidden food study Torah which has been given by the Lord?"

-If a person has been afflicted with disease and suffering, or if he has buried his children, one must not say to him in the words used by Job's companions in addressing Job: "… what guiltless man has ever perished?"
+If a person has been afflicted with disease and suffering, or if he has buried his children, one must not say the words used by Job's companions in addressing Job: "… what guiltless man has ever perished?"
 (Job 4:6-7).”
 (Mishneh Torah, Laws of Transactions 14:13)

 What do each of these cases have in common?

 Why should a person not remind a penitent or a convert of his former life?

 Why should a person refrain from suggesting that an individual is suffering because of their sins?